luanphandinh/go-playground/README.md

 <a name="io-bound-tune"></a>
 ### IO Bound Tune (`io_bound_tune_test.go`)
-* The result is very much depend on the server response, but ultimately the result from running concurrent is remarkable faster.
-* When making a request through network, that have significant latency.
-Therefor running IO Bound processes in concurrent will have positive impact on performance
 ```bash
 GOGC=off go test -cpu 1 -run none -bench . -benchtime 3s
 goos: darwin